self-portrait

 William S. Clapp

-I'm a sixth-year PhD candidate in the Department of Linguistics at Stanford University.
-I am most generally interested in psycholinguistics and phonetics, but my work also interfaces closely with phonology and sociolinguistics.
-My research generally addresses the question of how human listeners are able to convert sound into meaning, with a particular focus on the roles of memory, attention, and social context.
+I'm a cognitive scientist and recent Ph.D. graduate from the Department of Linguistics at Stanford University.
+My research probes the cognitive basis of human speech perception and language understanding, primarily using methods from experimental psychology.
+I am principally concerned with the question of how human listeners are able to convert sound into meaning, with a focus on the roles of memory, attention, and social context.
+I also have an interest in AI model behavior analysis and AI safety.

-My advisor is Meghan Sumner and I work with the Stanford Phonetics Lab.
-My dissertation (Socially-guided allocation of attention in the memory encoding of spoken language) is funded by an NSF Doctoral Dissertation Research Improvement Grant.
-I am also supported by the William Orr Dingwall Foundations of Language Fellowship and the Josephine de Karman Fellowship.
+I'm continuing to work with my advisor Meghan Sumner as an Affiliated Researcher with the Stanford Phonetics Lab.
+My dissertation (Socially-guided allocation of attention in the memory encoding of spoken language) was funded by an NSF Doctoral Dissertation Research Improvement Grant.
+It was also supported by the William Orr Dingwall Foundations of Language Fellowship and the Josephine de Karman Fellowship.